gaetanserre/LiSA/README.md

 ## Limitations
 There are some limitations to LiSA, mostly cause of my lack of knowledge:
-- Only a Sphere object can emit light
+- Only a Sphere object can emit light.
-- Only one light per scene
+- Only one light per scene.
 - LiSA is slow and can crash the GPU driver if the number of vertices exceed 3M.